takezoj/landed-legal/privacy-policy.md

 ## 10. Contact

 Questions about this policy or your data?
-Contact [FILL IN — recommend a dedicated address like privacy@yourdomain.com rather than a personal inbox once you have a domain; johnsontakezo@gmail.com works as a placeholder for now].
+Contact johnsontakezo@gmail.com.